bitcointranscripts/bitcointranscripts/bitcoin-explained/rsk-federated-sidechains-and-powpeg.md

 Sjors Provoost : 00:07:22

 But they're actually mining blocks in between then as well.
-Yes.
 Okay, so that's different.
 Yeah, there are some proposals for Bitcoin too to do that where you would have intermediate blocks.

 Aaron van Wirdum: 00:07:32

-Yeah, so RRSK has that.
+Yeah, so RSK has that.
 So they have a block like Ethereum every 15 seconds or something like that and this is how they do it.
 So these miners are just Bitcoin miners and they are producing valid RRSK blocks and these include transactions and they're doing whatever miners are doing and they're doing whatever miners are doing, and they're doing whatever miners are doing on Ethereum, apparently.
 But they're producing blocks anyways.

 Sjors Provoost : 00:07:53

-And they're also putting these blocks, they're referencing these blocks in the Bitcoin blockchain, right?
+And they're referencing these blocks in the Bitcoin blockchain, right?

 Aaron van Wirdum: 00:07:58